axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 For example, setting `width=100%` makes the datepicker assume its parent's width, whereas `height=45` sets the height of the input field to 45px.

 Note that missing `px` is added to numeric values automatically.

+### label

+String-valued `label` sets a label text above the input-field part of the datepicker.

+### required

+Boolean `required`, when true, adds a star after the `label` text to visually convey to the user that filling this input-field datepicker is mandatory.

+### disabled

+Boolean `disabled`, when true, disables the datepicker, both in terms of keyboard input and dropping down the datepicker proper.

+This state is visually conveyed to the user via suitable grey colours.

+### checkMark

+Boolean `checkMark`, when true, paints a checkmark icon after the datepicker.

+Its intended use is in conjunction with external validation.

+### autofocus

+Boolean `autofocus`, when true, sets keyboard focus on the input field after initial rendering of a datepicker configured for `inputfield` mode.

 ## Callback Properties